 The Municipal Vulnerability Preparedness grant program (MVP) provides support for cities and towns in Massachusetts to begin the process of planning for climate change resiliency and implementing priority projects.
 The State awards communities with funding to complete vulnerability assessments and develop action-oriented resiliency plans.
 Communities who complete the MVP program become certified as an MVP community and are eligible for MVP Action grant funding and other opportunities.

 In April 2018, Revere received $5 million in supplemental funding for the MVP program.
-The City employs an experienced local project coordinator to lead the use of the funding and is further supported by the Office of Strategic Development & Economic Planning.
+The City employs an experienced local project coordinator to lead the use of the funding and is further supported by the Office of Planning & Development.
 For further information, please contact Elle Baker at (781) 286-8188.

 Open Space and Recreation Plan (OSRP)